YLS_banner_crop_0002_ChinaCircle_VideoHero.jpg

 The Paul Tsai China Center at Yale Law School conducts programming on a wide range of issues concerning U.S.–China relations, involving practical inputs to each country’s policy-making community, research, and teaching.

 The Paul Tsai China Center’s faculty and fellows also regularly produce research on U.S.–China relations and engage in teaching.
 Their research and commentary are published in numerous outlets, and are a significant part of public discussions and debates about U.S.–China relations.
-China Center research has focused on U.S.–China diplomacy, strategic and military affairs, conflicting claims in the South China Sea, the role of two-way direct investment in bilateral ties, and the challenge of cybersecurity, among other topics.
+China Center research has focused on U.S.–China diplomacy, strategic and military affairs, the future of the rules-based international order, Taiwan, economic relations and disputes, human rights, conflicting claims in the South China Sea, and the challenge of artificial intelligence, cybersecurity, and data governance, among other topics.

-The Center also hosts top Chinese and U.S. scholars and policy practitioners at Yale as guest speakers and visiting scholars who produce original research and interact with the broader Yale community.
+The Center’s Visiting Scholar program hosts top Chinese and U.S. scholars and policy practitioners in residence at Yale Law School to pursue their research and interact with the broader Yale community.